arkatebi/OpenWorld-problem/README.md

 ```
 python Count_genes -I1=sp_list.txt -I2=sprot_2010to2016.txt -O=geneCount_2010to2016.stat.1
 ```
-The following command creates the figures to show the gene counts generated by this command:
+The following command creates the figures to show the gene counts generated:

 ```
 python Plot_geneCounts -I1=sp_list.txt -I2=sprot_2010to2016.txt -I3=geneCount_2010to2016.stat.1 -O=geneCount_2010to2016